One Earth One People

 ...through diverse hands-on activities, our Student Executive Board developed enduring leadership and life skills.
 They were better equipped and motivated to take on their future, foreseen as endangering the health of our planet.
 Developing self-confidence, they learned to work together, spreading team-building throughout schools and communities in the Greater Cincinnati, OH/Northern Kentucky area.

 With a sense of purpose, One Earth One People's challenging projects enhanced creativity for K-12 students.
 In twelve years, numbers of school participants increased to 22,000.
 Our Student Executive Board, under the guidance of qualified mentors, all remained in their positions until graduation.
 Positive, constructive action in One Earth One People turned the students' fear of their future into hope.

 We received an endorsement from the United Nations Environment Programme at our first Earth Day celebration.
 Local and national awards followed, including an award to each Student Executive Board member by President Clinton.
 We are listed in the Library of Congress and recorded in the U.S. Congressional Record by Congressman Rob Portman.
-Major sponsors are The Procter & Gamble Co., The Kroger Co. and IBM, along with other corporate and many private donors.
+Major sponsors are The Procter & Gamble Co., The Kroger Co., The John and Shirley Davies Foundation, along with IBM, Time Warner, and many private donors.

 Thank you for your valued time.

 Founder and Executive Director